phac-nml/irida/doc/authorization/oauth2.md

 Introduction
 ------------
 In order for a user to access a resource on the REST API, they must first obtain an OAuth2 token from that API.
 This token allows a given client and user access to a given resource on the API.
 The token is stored by both the client and API.
-When the client makes a request to the API they pass along their token which is compared to a list of active issued tokens, then the client is given or denied access based on the validity of that token.
+When the client makes a request to the API they pass along their token which is compared to a list of active issued tokens, then the client is granted or denied access based on the validity of that token.

 To obtain a token for the API one must be requested with the correct client information.
 If you're connecting through the web it is suggested you use the "authorization_code" grant type.
 This will enable the OAuth2 web authorization flow.